maceip/encumbrance/README.md

 <h1>encumbrance.net</h1>

-a DHT for encumbered keys, re-keyed every epoch with frost-ed25519
+⛓ Members-only DHT: eligibility requires encumbrance.

+⛓ Peers get slashed for not updating their software, and ejected given a Proof of complete knowledge (PoCK)

+⛓ Re-keyed every epoch via frost-ed25519 in an enclave near you

-remotely attestable via SGX, AMD SEV-SNP
+⛓ remotely attestable with intel's SGX, AMD's SEV-SNP